The Hidden Cost of Cheap: Why Buying Durable Saves You Thousands

 There's an old saying that gets quoted in every BIFL thread: "Buy once, cry once."
 It's a cliché because it's true.

 Real frugality isn't buying the cheapest thing.
 It's buying the thing that costs the least per year of ownership.
-A $200 pan that lasts 20 years costs $10 per year.
-A $30 pan that lasts 2 years costs $15 per year — and gives you a worse experience every single day.
+A $25 Lodge skillet that lasts 30 years costs under $1 per year.
+A $30 nonstick pan that lasts 2 years costs $15 per year — and gives you a worse experience every single day.

 We built The Last Buy to help you find those products — the ones where the upfront price is the only price.
-Every product in our database is scored on the factors that actually predict longevity: warranty, materials, community reviews, brand reputation, and repairability.
+The products that consistently top our rankings share four traits: lifetime warranties, materials that don't degrade, repairability, and years of community validation.
+Start there.

 Because the cheapest product at the register is almost never the cheapest product you'll own.